palllaura/SectorSelect/README.md

 SectorSelect is a simple web application for managing user submissions with business sector selection.

 ## Features
-- Load hierarchical sector data from an SQL file (adjacency list model)
+- Load hierarchical sector data from a json file (adjacency list model)
 - Input field for user's name
 - Multi-select box for selecting one or more sectors
 - "Agree to terms" checkbox